bernie-graves/AmazonReviewProject/README.md

 ### MacOS and Linux Startup

 Setup on MacOS will be really similar but some of the commands to activate the virtual environments will differ slightly.
 Open up 3 terminals and run the following.
+It might take awhile to install the dependencies.

 #### REST API

-Open a command prompt and run the following commands to start the API
+Open a command prompt and run the following commands one at a time to start the API

 ```bash
 cd amazon-python-scrapy-scraper